psuedoEntropy/AWS/VPC/Readme.md

 - NAT instance is acting like a bridge b/w Private Subnet and Internet.
 SO it's not a source neither a destination.

+# Exam Tips (NAT INSTANCES)

+- When creating a NAT instance, Disable Source/Destination check on the instance.
+- NAT instance must be in a public subnet.
+- There must be a route out of the private subnet to the NAT Instance, in order for this to work.
+- The amount of traffic that NAT instance can support depends on the instance size.
+If you are bottlenecking, increase the instance size.
+- You can create high-availbility using Autoscaling group, multiple subnets in different AZs, and a script to automate failover.
+- NAT instances are always behind a security group.

+# Exam Tips (NAT GATEWAYS)

+- Redudant inside the AZ
+- Preffered by the AZ
+- scales automatically
+- No need to patch
+- Not associated with security groups
+- Automatically assigned a public IP address
+- Remember to update your route tables
+- No need to disable Source/Destination check.

+- If you have resources in multiple AZs, and they share one NAT gateway.
+In the event that the NAT gateway's AZ goes down.
+Resources in other AZs lose internet access.
+To create an Availability Zone-Independent architecture, create a NAT gateway in each AZ and configure your routing to ensure that resources use the NAT gateway in the same Availability Zone.

+# Exam Tips (NACLs)

+- NACLs are going to be evaluted before Security Groups.
+- NACLs are stateless; response to allowed inbound traffic are subject to rules for outbound traffic (& vice versa)
+- Network ACLs have separate inbound and outbound rules, each rule can either deny or allow traffic.
+- Your VPC automatically comes with a default network ACL and by default it allows all outbound and inbound traffic.
+- You can create custom network ACLs, By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
+- Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default NACL
+- You can block specific IP addresses using NACLs but not using SG
+- You can associate a network ACL with multiple subnet; however a subnet can be associated with only one network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.
+- Network ACLs contains a numbered list of rules that is evaluated in order, starting with the lowest number rule